 PIPELINE | CV-17

-Intracellular delivery of ASOs is recognized as the major barrier to effective ASO activity within the target cell.
+However, there are several limiting factors for ASOs’ practical application as therapeutics.
+These include susceptibility to nuclease degradation, inefficient intracellular delivery to target cells following systemic administration.
+Intracellular delivery of ASOs is recognized as the major barrier to effective activity of ASO within the target cell.